Petals on the Wind: Plot

 When she returns to South Carolina, it is as Mrs. Julian Marquet.
-Only then does Cathy confront Paul about Amanda's message—and learns that Julia had been in a permanent vegetative state from her suicide attempt at the time Paul took them in but had died around the time Cathy and Paul became intimate.
+Only then does Cathy confront Paul about Amanda's message—and learns that Julia had been in a permanent vegetative state from her suicide attempt at the time Paul took them in, but she died around the time Cathy and Paul became intimate.
 Paul also insists that Cathy did not have a miscarriage.
 Cathy still is not sure but realizes that she has now revealed to Paul that Chris assaulted her during their captivity.
 Paul assures Cathy that he loves her; Cathy knows she has made a mistake in marrying Julian, but she feels she must honor her vows.

 Julian is a possessive husband and jealous of Cathy's relationships with Paul and Chris.
 He abuses Cathy, cheats on her and forbids her from seeing them.
 He also breaks Cathy's toes so that she cannot perform.
 Chris pleads with Cathy to leave Julian, but Cathy has found out she is pregnant and tells Chris that she loves her husband and wants to make their marriage work, despite Paul's and Chris's insistence that she must leave for her own safety.
 Julian has a car accident and is paralyzed, at least temporarily.
 He believes he will never dance again and dies by suicide in the hospital.

 After Cathy gives birth to her son, Julian Janus "Jory" Marquet, she becomes more determined to destroy her own mother's life.
 She packs up Carrie and Jory and they move to Virginia, not far from Foxworth Hall.
 Under the guise of collecting Julian's insurance, she hires Bart Winslow, her mother's second husband, as her lawyer.
 Meanwhile, Carrie meets a young man named Alex and enjoys a sweet courtship, until he says he plans to be a minister.
 Frightened by the memory of her abusive grandmother's religious rants, Carrie purchases powdered doughnuts and arsenic and attempts suicide.

 In the hospital, Cathy reassures Carrie that Alex won't be a minister if it upsets her so much.
 Carrie reveals her other motive for suicide: she saw their mother on the street, ran up to her and was angrily rejected.
 This only strengthens Carrie's conviction that she herself must be evil and undeserving.
 Carrie dies, and Cathy becomes even more intent on taking revenge on Corrine.
 She soon comes up with a plan to blackmail her mother along with stealing her handsome young husband, Bart.